-- Items are limited to fractions with denominators 2, 3, 4, 6, and 8. - Fractions equivalent to whole numbers are limited to 1 through 5. - Items focus on comparing two fractions based on the same-sized whole by using reasoning or a visual fraction model. - Items may use a visual fraction model.
+- Items are limited to fractions with denominators 2, 3, 4, 6, and 8. - Fractions equivalent to whole numbers are limited to 1 through 5.

+- Items focus on justifying a comparison of two fractions based on the same-sized whole by using reasoning or a visual fraction model. - Items may use a visual fraction model, (bar models/tape diagrams, numbers lines or area models).
+No circle fraction models will be used.